I'm just a small-time guy working a normal job as a physician assistant. My passion is building PCs and testing/reviewing PC hardware.

 Conclusion and Final Thoughts

 So, as you can see, the numbers were pretty close with default settings but there was a fairly substantial difference when maxing out the fans with a 6 degree difference favoring the H60 liquid cooler.
 I imagine all temperatures would be a lot cooler if I had a delidded 7700K.
 Even with the temperatures being where they were, the Thermaltake Contac 12 Silent performed admirably and is a decent investment at just $25 which would be perfect to add some flair to a budget build.
 This cooler is probably perfect for an AMD Ryzen 3 or Ryzen 5 processor up to a 1500x.
 All in all, the cooler was very quiet and I did not notice it even at maximum fan speeds.
 I would definitely recommend this to anyone on a budget.
 Thanks for stopping by.
-Leave comment below and I hope to see you next time.
+Leave a comment below.
+I hope to see you next time.